Automatizacion-Tunning/WMS-Tunning/replit.md

 ```
 Preferred communication style: Simple, everyday language.
 Currency: Chilean Peso (CLP) - Updated system to use CLP formatting and pricing.
+Database User: ALWAYS use "administrador_Innovaoper" as username for Azure PostgreSQL connections.
+Never use "tunning-innovaoper-erp" which was an error.
 ```